Toyota 2UZ-FE 4.7 V8: Specs, Reliability & High Mileage Guide - Battle Born

 How much does a 2UZ-FE timing belt replacement cost?

-A full 2UZ-FE timing belt service typically costs $800–$1,200 at an independent shop and $1,200–$1,800 at a dealer.
+A full 2UZ-FE timing belt service typically costs $800 to $1,200 at an independent shop and $1,200 to $1,800 at a dealer.
 This should include the timing belt, water pump, hydraulic tensioner, idler pulleys, and drive belts.
-Many owners also replace the thermostat, radiator hoses, and coolant at the same time since the cooling system is already disassembled—effectively refreshing the entire cooling system every 90,000 miles.
+Many owners also replace the thermostat, radiator hoses, and coolant at the same time since the cooling system is already disassembled, effectively refreshing the entire cooling system every 90,000 miles.

-The Toyota 2UZ-FE V8 isn't just an engine—it's a symbol of engineering excellence that powers adventures far and wide.
+The Toyota 2UZ-FE V8 isn't just an engine.
+It's a symbol of engineering excellence that powers adventures far and wide.
 Its blend of power, torque, and unbreakable reliability makes it a cornerstone of Toyota's heritage.
 In an era of turbocharged complexity, the 2UZ-FE proves that overbuilt simplicity wins the long game.
+If you own a Land Cruiser 100, a first-gen Tundra, a Sequoia, or a V8 4Runner with this engine, you have one of the most durable powerplants Toyota has ever built.
+Keep the oil fresh, keep the timing belt on schedule, and it will outlast the rest of the truck.

 Back to blog